juliangruber/async-debounce/Readme.md

 Returns a decorated version of `fn` that when called calls `fn` only when no further calls have happended for `interval` milliseconds and if it's not currently running.
 When it's done running and a call has happened while it was still running, it's called again with latest arguments.

+`fn` will be given a callback as the last argument, do signal it's done with its computations.

 ## License

   MIT